jungmannlab/picasso/docs/render.rst

 RESI
 ----
 .. image:: ../docs/render_resi.png
-   :scale: 30 %
+   :width: 374
-   :alt: UML Render
+   :alt: UML Render RESI

 In Picasso 0.6.0, a new RESI (Resolution Enhancement by Sequential Imaging) dialog was introduced.
 It allows for a substantial resolution boost by sequential imaging of a single target with multiple labels with Exchange-PAINT (*to be published*).